jake-k-38/win-ioc-detect/README.md

 * [Usage](#usage)

 ## General info
-The script will swiftly inspect Windows event viewer logs for any indicators of log4shell or exploitation attempts (such as new process creation, new scheduled tasks, and ADFS logs).
-The script will look for obfuscated Base64 texts as well as known log4shell/Common APT execution patterns in the wild.
+The script will swiftly inspect Windows event viewer logs for any indicators of exploitation attempts (such as new process creation, new scheduled tasks, WinAV, Audit policy, and WinPS).
+The script will look for obfuscated Base64 common APT execution patterns in the wild.

 TL;DR the script will search common event viewer logs for exploitation attempts on machine.